AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-add-hive-libraries.md

 [!INCLUDE [hdinsight-linux-acn-version.md](../../includes/hdinsight-linux-acn-version.md)]

 > [!IMPORTANT]
 > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
+For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-retirement-date).

 **Requirements**